-- 1134.
-Slovenia's government securities market is framed on the background of a hyperinflationary environment inherited from the former Yugoslavia and of a strong policy stance until 1997 where the budget was either balanced or in surplus.
-As a consequence of the hyperinflation scenario inherited from the former Yugoslavia, all financial contracts in the economy were indexed to inflation, the index expressed as the basic interest rate (the average of the last three months of inflation and later, the last 12 months) calculated by the BOS.
+Slovenia's government securities market is framed on the background of a hyperinflationary environment inherited from the former Yugoslavia and a strong policy stance until 1997, where the budget was either balanced or in surplus.
+As a consequence of the hyperinflation scenario inherited from the former Yugoslavia, all financial contracts in the economy were indexed to inflation, the index expressed as the basic interest rate (the average of the last three months of inflation and, later, the last 12 months) calculated by the BOS.
 Only in 1998 did treasury bills with maturities of 6 and 12 months appear as the first nominal instruments denominated in domestic currency.
-Issuance of treasury bills before 1997 was only sporadic due to the relatively comfortable fiscal position.
-The bulk of domestic debt corresponds to bank rehabilitation and enterprise restructuring which followed the independence in 1991.
-The type of instruments issued for those purposes were inflation-indexed bonds or foreign currency-indexed bonds with different maturities.
-Those instruments were issued administratively (not in the market) and were the only long-term instruments available until 1997. - 1135.
-In 1997, as the budget deficit emerged, "inflation indexed bonds" started to be issued sporadically without a pre-announced calendar.
+Issuance of treasury bills before 1997 was only sporadic because of the relatively comfortable fiscal position.
+The bulk of domestic debt corresponds to the bank rehabilitation and enterprise restructuring that followed independence in 1991.
+The instruments issued for these purposes were inflation-indexed bonds or foreign currency-indexed bonds with different maturities.
+These instruments were issued administratively (not in the market) and were the only long-term instruments available until 1997.

+In 1997, as the budget deficit emerged, inflationindexed bonds started to be issued sporadically without a preannounced calendar.
 Sporadic issuance of indexed bonds continued in 1998 and 1999 without standardized maturities.
-From 2000 onward, bonds were issued on a regular basis according to a pre-announced calendar, and maturities were standardized as 3- and 5-year variable interest rate bonds (where indexation is the variable part of variable interest rate) as part of the strategy to move towards introduction of fixed rate instruments denominated in domestic currency, and 10-year fixed-rate foreign currency denominated bond.
+Since 2000, bonds have been regularly issued according to a preannounced calendar.
+Maturities were standardized as 3- and 5-year variable-rate bonds (where indexation is the variable part of variable interest rate) as part of the strategy to move toward introduction of fixed-rate instruments denominated in domestic currency, and a 10-year fixed-rate foreign currency-denominated bond.
 The bonds aimed at spreading the stock of debt across the yield curve to minimize rollover risk.
 Different interest calculation formulas used earlier were unified to enhance secondary trading and transparency.
-Enhancement of the market structure including improvements in auction mechanism, standardization and issuance of simple instruments, announcement and calendar of funding needs contributes to develop the market and helps to broaden the investor base.
+Enhancement of the market structure-including improvements in the auction mechanism, standardization and issuance of simple instruments, and announcement and calendar of funding needs-contributes to developing the market and helps to broaden the investor base.